Exploring Zion National Park

 16 - Zion Narrows Top-Down

-Distance - This a minimum of 16 miles (it will be more than that due to walking back and forth through the Virgin River).
+Distance - This trail is a minimum of 16 miles (it will be more than that due to walking back and forth through the Virgin River).
 The trail is one-way.
 You will hire a driver to drop you off at Chamberlain Ranch.
 You need a permit for this hike.

 Elevation Gain - There’s not much elevation gain to this hike, but a lot of descent.
 Walking down the river will result in a 2,000ft drop, but you will hardly notice it.
 This trail is plenty hard even with the advantage of walking downhill the whole way.

 There’s a lot of information that is worth figuring out while planning for this hike - how to obtain permits, how to hire a driver, what to buy or rent and wear, what to bring with, and how to plan out the day.
-See my detailed on post on hiking Zion Narrow’s top-down.
+See my detailed post on hiking Zion Narrows top-down.
 I’ve tried to answer all of the questions that I had in preparation for this hike.

 Return to Map